zsiki/GeoEasy/doc/reference_guide.rst

 	If no log file needed for you, you can specify *--log /dev/null* to supress logging.
 There are two more special log file specifications, the *stdout* and the *stderr*.
-Giving one of these as log file, the log messages are sent to the teminal window.
+Giving one of these as log file, the log messages are sent to the terminal window.

 After the optional language and log switches you can give a serie of GeoEasy data sets and/or Tcl scripts.
 For example: